 Some will ask: Why did Jesus say that "this generation will not pass before all these things come to pass" (Matt.
 24:34)?
 He was clearly referring to all the great events of Matthew 24 including his arrival in power and glory.
 Did these events happen within 40 years of his giving the prediction?
 Clearly not.

 The solution is that "this generation" can mean "this present evil era of human history" lasting till the second coming.
 Jesus said, in effect, We will not come to the end of this present evil age until all the awful events I outlined have happened.
 For the meaning "age" for "generation," see Luke 16:8: "The sons of this age are more shrewd in relation to their own 'generation' than the sons of light."
 "Generation" here means a type of society characterized by evil qualities.
 This sort of society will last until the Kingdom comes.
-See also Proverbs 11:11-14 where "kind" translates the same word "generation."
+In Proverbs 30:11-14 a similar idea is expressed in the Hebrew word dor which can mean "generation characterized by quality or condition; class of men" (Brown, Driver, Briggs).
+(See the NIV of Prov.
+30:11: "There are those who...").
 For the same meaning for "generation," as a group of people characterized by a single quality, usually wicked but sometimes righteous, see Psalm 22:30 and 24:1-6.
 "Generation" in Matthew 24:34 does not mean "race," nor does it refer to some future period of 40 or 70 years.
-The erroneous predictions of the Jehovah's Witnesses were based on that mistaken idea.5
+The erroneous predictions of the Jehovah's Witnesses were based on that mistaken idea.
+5